leleliu008/ndk-pkg/README.md

 docker create -it --name ndk-pkg -v ~/.ndk-pkg:/root/.ndk-pkg fpliu/ndk-pkg

-# CHINESE USER IF NO VPN, please use fowlling instruction
+# TO CHINESE USER, if VPN is not being used, please use fowlling instruction
 docker create -it --name ndk-pkg -v ~/.ndk-pkg:/root/.ndk-pkg fpliu/ndk-pkg:china

 docker start ndk-pkg